 We’re under a lot of pressure, but is our company insolvent?

-So how do you know if your business is insolvent?
+How do you know if your company is insolvent?

 A company is deemed to be insolvent if it is unable to pay its debts as and when they are due, or the value of its liabilities is larger than the total value of its assets i.e. it has a negative balance sheet.
 However, having a negative balance sheet does not necessarily mean that the company will go into an insolvency process.